- >>African Holocaust

 Joseph Awolalu states that African native faiths are peculiar, and thus genetically grouped together with harmony and commonality into observable patterns:

 We could also add; most African religions recognized a variety of supernatural beings who expressed both good and bad virtues.
-And that Religious practice focused on contact between this world and the other world, typically through augury, divination, prophecy, and spirit mediumship.
+And that religious practice focused on contact between this world and the other world, typically through augury, divination, prophecy, and spirit mediumship.

 Reverence for nature features highly in these systems.
 This is a good statement to applaud, as well as critique, because it sums up succinctly the most critical connections between native African faiths.
 But it has a few vital flaws.
 The first one is what Awolalu is describing is not a connection between African faiths, but a connection between ideological beliefs of bands, tribes, and kingships.
 Versus the ideologies created by nations and empires.
 You will find equal connections in the native faiths of Arabia, India (Hinduism), China, Mesoamerica, New Guinean etc. (J Campbel, 1972) Also this type of argument suffers from the notion that Ancient Egypt is atypical of Africa, and maybe it is, but it is still part of native Africa.
 Akhenaten created a monotheistic religion called Atenism, long before Muhammad and Islam, Paul and Christianity.
+It must also be added for all the religion in KMT they did not even have a name for "religion."
+While some will read into this, the Ancient Egyptians also did not have a word for administration--despite being masters of it.
+African religions and many religions saw no need to label what must have been obvious.
+Names become more relevant in a globalized space.
+(See African identity).

 As for proselytizing, only Christianity and Islam actually do that, most world religions do so in subjective degrees.
 Since we see the spread of religions such as Vodon, Santeria, outside of one ethnic group, we can assume it did so by some degree of persuasion.
 Again the more politically centralized a society, the greater the chances for proselytizing.